c0ded00d1e12/ecen224/_labs/getting-started.md

 In future labs, any starter code or special resources for completing that lab will be included alongside that lab's `README.md`.

-## Objectives

-- Become familiar with the tools used for this lab
-- Understand how to setup a single board computer
-- Be able to gain access remotely to the Pi Z2W

 ## Lab Submission
 - Answer the questions in the `README.md`.